stolostron/iam-policy-controller/README.md

 ## Description

 The IAM policy controller is a controller that watches `IamPolicies` created to monitor IAM cluster role bindings used within a Kubernetes cluster.
-It detects the number of cluster role bindings and reports whether or not a given `IamPolicy` is compliant or noncompliant.
+It detects the number of cluster role bindings and reports whether or not a given `IamPolicy` is compliant or noncompliant.The controller can be run as a stand-alone program or as an integrated part of governing risk with the Open Cluster Management project.

 | Field | Description |
 | ---- | ---- |